-- (a) The amounts relate to RSUs granted to Messrs.
-Jones, Booth, Pearce, and Smith during 2017 which will be settled in shares on a date that is later than the date on which they vest and are more fully described in the Compensation Discussion and Analysis section of this Proxy Statement.
-The contribution reported is equal to the closing market price reported on Nasdaq of \$323.48 per share as of December 31, 2017 multiplied by the number of RSUs awarded to Messrs.
-Jones, Booth, Pearce, and Smith.
-These amounts are a subset of, and not in addition to, the amounts disclosed in the "Stock Awards" column of the Summary Compensation Table and are disclosed in this table solely because of the awards' delayed delivery date. - (b) The amounts relate to RSUs granted prior to December 31, 2016 which are settled in shares on a date that is later than the date on which they vest and are more fully described in the Compensation Discussion and Analysis section of this Proxy Statement.
-The reported amount of aggregate earnings for each individual is calculated as the number of RSUs held by such individual as of December 31, 2016 and not converted or released during 2017 multiplied by the difference between the closing market price of our Common Stock reported on Nasdaq of \$323.48 per share as of December 31, 2017 and \$217.51 per share as of December 31, 2016, plus, with respect to any RSUs held by such individual as of December 31, 2016 and converted or released on any date during 2017, the difference between the closing market price as of December 31, 2016 and the closing market price on the date of such conversion or release, multiplied by the number of such RSUs converted or released on that date.
+- (a) The amounts relate to RSUs granted prior to December 31, 2017 which are settled in shares on a date that is later than the date on which they vest and are more fully described in the Compensation Discussion and Analysis section of this Proxy Statement.
+The reported amount of aggregate earnings for each individual is calculated as the number of RSUs held by such individual as of December 31, 2017 and not converted or released during 2018 multiplied by the difference between the closing market price of our Common Stock reported on Nasdaq of \$381.76 per share as of December 31, 2018 and \$323.48 per share as of December 31, 2017, plus, with respect to any RSUs held by such individual as of December 31, 2017 and converted or released on any date during 2018, the difference between the closing market price as of December 31, 2017 and the closing market price on the date of such conversion or release, multiplied by the number of such RSUs converted or released on that date. - (b) On January 29, 2018, Messrs.
+Booth and Pearce released 72 vested RSUs each originally granted to them in January 2017 to cover their tax liability resulting from the vesting of RSUs on that date.
+On March 1, 2018, Mr. Roberts released 682 vested RSUs originally granted to him in March 2012 to cover the tax liability resulting from the vesting of RSUs on that date.
+The aggregate withdrawals/distributions reported are calculated based on the number of RSUs converted/released multiplied by the closing market price per share reported on Nasdaq of \$372.75 and \$318.19 as of January 29, 2018 and March 1, 2018, respectively.

-- (c) On January 30, 2017, Messrs.
-Booth and Pearce released 93 vested RSUs each originally granted to them in January 2014 to cover their tax liability resulting from the vesting of RSUs on that date.
-On February 22, 2017, Mr. Smith had 2,500 vested RSUs converted to shares of common stock.
-These RSUs were granted to him on September 3, 2009.
-On March 1, 2017, Mr. Roberts released 1,361 vested RSUs originally granted to him in March 2012 to cover the tax liability resulting from the vesting of RSUs on that date.
-The aggregate withdrawals/ distributions reported are calculated based on the number of RSUs converted/released multiplied by the closing market price per share reported on Nasdaq of \$206.45, \$196.96 and \$204.02 as of January 30, 2017, February 22, 2017 and March 1, 2017, respectively. - (d) The grants of these RSUs were disclosed in the Summary Compensation Table and Grant of Plan-Based Awards table in the year of grant.
+(c) The grants of these RSUs were disclosed in the Summary Compensation Table and Grant of Plan-Based Awards table in the year of grant.
 Such amounts do not represent additional compensation.
-The RSUs earned and the RSUs that are still subject to forfeiture for each individual during the associated performance period are as follows as of December 31, 2017:
+The RSUs earned and the RSUs that are still subject to forfeiture for each individual during the associated performance period are as follows as of December 31, 2018: